 Whether it’s by choice or by necessity, going sans coffee table doesn’t have to be a reflection on your space’s limitations; rather, it’s a chance to get creative with the space and budget available to you.
 Embrace the macro-trend that is minimalism with any one of these space-conscious, DIY sofa tables.

 Says this DIY-er: “If you’re faced with an awkward room arrangement that doesn’t allow for side tables, I highly suggest giving a sofa table a try.”
 She suggests getting crafty and creative with IKEA parts – particularly the IKEA Lack shelf, which comes sanded, stained, and edged.

 Visit The Homes I Have Made for full instructions on how to make this IKEA parts DIY sofa table.

 A Rustic Sofa Table

-When we talk about “space” on this blog, more often than not, we’re talking about lack thereof –but what if you’ve got the opposite problem: too much space.
+On the blog, when we talk about “space,” more often than not we’re talking about lack thereof.
+But what if you’ve got the opposite problem; too much space?
 For a spacious living area with not enough furniture to fill it, a rustic sofa table like this one can provide a stylish alternative to pushing your couch flush against a wall.

-Visit the Worthing Court Blog for full instructions on how to make this rustic sofa table.
+Visit the Worthing Court Blog for full instructions on how to make this rustic DIY sofa table.